lpcvai/2021-LPCVC-Referee/README.md

 You click on New repository secret, and enter the HOST (url to computer), username, password, and port (usually 22).

-Keep in mind, that the repo have to be named
+Keep in mind, there have to be a file called
 ```
-~/referee
+~/scripts/referee.sh
 ```
-The name of directory must be named 'referee'.
-After that, the setup is complete.
+This script can be anything.
+For this purpose, it will run scripts inside the scripts directory in this repository.